kuz-alex/education-general/reading-notes/designing-data-intensive-applications.md

   - Having multiple copies of the same key (in segments) is a disadvantage because it's harder to implement locks (transaction isolation).
 In B-trees, those locks can be attached directly to the tree (on ranges of keys).

 ### Other Indexing Structures
+- __Storing values within the index__.
+The key in an index is the thing we search for, but the value can be either a link to a row elsewhere or an actual row.
+  - _Heap file_ approach, each index keeps a reference to a row that is stored in _heap file_.
+Allows us to avoid duplication when multiple secondary indexes are present (because each index references a location).
+  - _Clustered index_ approach, each index stores the row directly within.
+  - Example: in MySQL's InnoDB storage engine, the primary key of a table is always a clustered index and secondary indexes refer to the primary key (rather than a heap file location).
+  - _Covering index_ or _index with included columns_ are compromise between clustered and nonclustered indexes.
+It stores some of a table's columns within the index.

+- __Mutli-column indexes__.
+Querying multiple columns of a table simultaneously.
+  - _Concatenated index_ (like a paper phone book, concatenated keys like `lastname firstname`, good for finding people for a particular lastname, useless for searching for firstnames.
+  - _Multidimensional (spatial) indexes_, often used for geographic locations (restaurants for certain latitude and longtitude).
+Or searching for products in a certain range of colors.
+Implemented with R-trees.

+#### In-memory databases
+- For example Memcached, which is intented for caching use only, that is it's acceptable if data is lost if machine is restarted.
+- Performance advantage is not due to the fact that they don't read from disk (disk-based storage engine also doesn't read from disk when you have enough memory, OS caches blocks in memory).
+Rather, they can be faster because they avoid data encoding.
+- They also allow more flexibility in data structures, for example Redis allows using priority queue and sets, and implementation is simplier because all the data is in memory.

 ## Transaction Processing or Analytics?

+- In the early days, a write to the database usually meant a commercial transaction.
+Databases expanded into different areas, but word transaction nevertheless stuck, referring to a group of reads and writes.
+- A typical usage pattern known as _online transaction processing_ (OLTP): look up a small number of records by some key, using an index and update them based on the user's input.
+- But for data analytics pattern is different (it's called _online analytic processing (OLAP)_: reads across large number of records and calculate aggregate numbers (sum of revenue).

+### Data warehousing
+- Usually OLTP systems are critical for our businesses and we don't want to let business analyst run ad hoc analytic queries on them.
+- _Data warehouse_ is a separate database that is read-only copy of the data in all the various OLTP systems.
+- _Extract-Transform-Load_ process is a process of extracting, transforming into a analyst-friendly schema, cleaning up and loading data into the warehouse.
+- Data warehouses are optimized for analytics, we will explore storage engines that are optimized for hits.

+### Stars and Snowflakes: Schemas for Analytics
+- In analytics there are less diversity of data models.
+  - _Star schema (dimensional modeling)_: fact table at the center (_facts_ are individual events), usually with lots of columns.
+    - Some of the columns of the fact table are attributes, other are references to other tables called _dimension tables_.
+    - Table relationships are visualized as a star, with fact table in the middle surrounded by dimension tables.
+  - _Snowflake schema_, a variation of template above, where dimensions are further broken into subdimension.

 ## Column-Oriented Storage

+- For trillions of rows and petabytes of data in fact tables it's a challenge to optimize the data warehouse.
+- We can take advantages of the fact that usually analysts don't do `SELECT *` on fact tables but query only for 4-5 columns at a time.
+We want to avoid reading all this rows, parsing them and filtering out needed columns.
+Thus, we will store columns of data together, instead of storing records (rows) together.
+- Columns from the same fact table should store all rows in the same orders.

 # Chapter 4.
 Encoding and Evolution